srpraharaj/aws-sqs-lambda-java/README.md

 # aws-sqs-lambda-java
-Demo project for AWS Lambda reading SQS trigger in Java
+AWS Lambda triggered by SQS Message in Java